 What to Expect

 Labiaplasty is a very individualized procedure, and each patient will have a unique experience during the surgery and recovery process.
-During your confidential initial consultation at our plastic surgery and cosmetic enhancement practice, Dr. David Buchanan or Dr. Wesley Schooler will help you determine a customized treatment plan and advise you on what to expect.
+During your confidential initial consultation at our plastic surgery and cosmetic enhancement practice, Dr. Wesley Schooler will help you determine a customized treatment plan and advise you on what to expect.
 Generally, labiaplasty is a quick procedure, usually taking no more than one hour.
 Utilizing either general or local anesthesia depending on your needs, your surgeon will gently remove excess labial tissue and reshape the remainder to provide you with the best possible result in terms of both comfort and aesthetics.

 While patients will experience some discomfort, swelling, and bruising for a few days following surgery, this should subside relatively quickly and can typically be alleviated with medication.
 Most women should be able to return to work and resume daily activities within 3 to 5 days.
-Dr. Buchanan and Dr. Schooler suggest patients refrain from wearing tight clothing and avoid sexual activity for up to 6 to 10 weeks after treatment to allow proper healing.
+Dr. Schooler suggests patients refrain from wearing tight clothing and avoid sexual activity for up to 6 to 10 weeks after treatment to allow proper healing.